 The ketogenic diet is basically a low-carb diet similar to the Adkins diet.

-Only the main difference is that on a keto diet you are still eating foods.
-You’re not restricting yourself really other than eating what you should be eating calorically.
+Only the main difference is that on a keto diet you are increasing your fats while you’re decreasing your carbs.
+So, you’re still eating food and you’re not starving yourself.

 But, what does that mean exactly?